Skip to Main Content

 What is Open Access Publishing?

 Open Access (OA) refers to the free, online availability of research outputs, coupled with the rights to use these outputs fully in the digital environment.
 This guide is designed to help researchers understand the different aspects of OA as it relates to scholarly communications at large.
 Have additional questions?
 Librarians can help you navigate the world of academic publishing!
-Please don't hesitate to reach out to your subject librarian.
+Please don't hesitate to reach out to the Open Scholarship Librarian.

 Open Access Publishing Further Explained